 - State or political subdivision obligations

 Reserve Bank staff can offer guidance on other types of collateral that may be acceptable.

-Assignments of collateral are made by the borrower under the terms and conditions of the Federal Reserve Bank's lending agreement, Operating Circular No. 10 [PDF; 249K].
-For an overview of the Federal Reserve's Discount Window collateral program, please refer to the Discount Window Margins and Collateral Guidelines page.
+Assignments of collateral are made by the borrower under the terms and conditions of the Federal Reserve Bank's lending agreement, Operating Circular No. 10 .
+Refer to the Collateral pages for additional information about the Federal Reserve's Discount Window collateral program.

 Arrangements for pledging collateral should be reviewed with the Reserve Bank.
 Securities issued by the U.S. government and most securities issued by U.S. government agencies are held in an automated book-entry records system at the Federal Reserve.
 Other securities pledged as collateral generally are held by a depository or other agent through a custodian arrangement.
 Loans (customer notes) pledged as collateral typically are held by a custodian or under a borrower-in-custody arrangement.
 Physical securities, promissory notes, and other definitive assets may, however, be held on the Reserve Bank's premises.